code-423n4/2022-11-debtdao/README.md

 - Stores functionality for claiming revenue, updating revenue splits, updating stakeholder addresses and all other Spigot functions

-# SpigotedLine.Lib (187 sloc
+# SpigotedLine.Lib (187 sloc)
 - Stores functionality related to including Spigot in Line of Credit lifecycle

 # Out of Scope For Audit
 1. Anything related to the Arbiter
-2. Anything related to the Oracle
+2. While the Oracle contract is in scope, anything related to the Oracle within the system and its privileged access, reliability, honest answers, etc. are out of scope.